MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/deploy-arc-resource-bridge-windows-server.md

 Follow these steps to install Arc Resource Bridge on Windows Server through command line.
 Make sure you have reviewed the [requirements for AKS hybrid cluster provisioning from Azure](aks-hybrid-preview-requirements.md).

-### Step 1: Install AKS on Windows Server using PowerShell
+### Step 1: Install August release of AKS host management cluster
 At this point of the preview, it is mandatory to install the AKS host management cluster on your Azure Stack HCI or Windows Server cluster.
 Follow this documentation to [install AKS host management cluster using PowerShell](/kubernetes-walkthrough-powershell).
 We only support running the [August release](https://github.com/Azure/aks-hci/releases/tag/AKS-HCI-2208) of AKS host management cluster.

 You can verify if the AKS host management cluster has been successfully deployed by running the following command on any one node in your physical cluster: